-The current members of the audit committee are Tracy Liu, who serves as chair, Haiping Dun and Yinan Xiang.
-Ms. Liu and Dr. Dun are standing for re-election at the Annual Meeting.
-Subject to her election at the Annual Meeting, Xiao Xing will join the audit committee immediately following the Annual Meeting.
-The board of directors has determined that each of the current audit committee members, as well as Ms. Xing, is financially literate and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Securities Exchange Act.
-The board also determined that each of the current members of the audit committee, as well as Ms. Xing, is independent, as defined in the listing standards of Nasdaq, and is an "outside director" as that term is defined in Internal Revenue Code Section 162(m).
+The current members of the audit committee are Tracy Liu, who serves as chair, Haiping Dun and Xiao Xing.
+Ms. Liu, Dr. Dun and Ms. Xing are standing for re-election at the Annual Meeting.
+The board has determined that each of the current audit committee members is financially literate and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Securities Exchange Act.
+The board also determined that each of the current members of the audit committee is independent, as defined in the listing standards of Nasdaq.
 The board has also determined that Ms. Liu is an audit committee financial expert in accordance with the standards of the SEC.

-The audit committee held five meetings in 2021.
-All members attended all of the audit committee meetings held in 2021, except that Ms. Xiang attended 60% of those meetings.
+The audit committee held seven meetings in 2022.
+All members attended at least 85% of the total number of audit committee meetings held in 2022.